jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-19-blueprintinator.md

 }
 ```

-This time around I'm using {{<wikipedia "regular expressions">}} for parsing, which works out pretty well.
+This time around I'm using [[wiki:regular expressions]]() for parsing, which works out pretty well.
 I feel like my parsing is at least growing and changing.
 Whether it's idiomatic Rust... that I'm not quite so sure about.

-Now, for the actual solver, we're going to use the same general idea as I finally ended up using in {{< wikipedia "AoC 2022 Day 16: Pressurinator" >}}.
+Now, for the actual solver, we're going to use the same general idea as I finally ended up using in [[wiki:AoC 2022 Day 16: Pressurinator]]().
 Create a stack of solutions and then for each step, bail out if it's worse than some possible upper bound, otherwise generate each possible next step.
-I really should implement an {{<wikipedia "A* solver">}} instead... but this works.
+I really should implement an [[wiki:A* solver]]() instead... but this works.
 And it's close.

 Okay, the solver.
 It's certainly getting longer: